 Background to South Sudan

-MAI is delighted to be partnering with Brickworks and Martha Primary Health Care Clinic in Yei, south-western South Sudan.
-Owned and run by the Episcopal Church of South Sudan, Diocese of Yei, the clinic is well-established and highly respected locally.
-It provides a range of much-needed services including therapeutic feeding, TB and HIV support, and a child immunisation programme.
+MAI is delighted to be partnering with Martha Primary Health Care Clinic in Yei, south-western South Sudan.
+Owned and run by the Episcopal Church of Sout Sudan’s Diocese of Yei, the clinic is well-established and highly respected locally.
+It provides a range of much-needed services including therapeutic feeding, TB and HIV support, and a vital child immunisation programme.

 Once nearly self-sustaining, Martha Clinic has been hit hard by hyperinflation, meaning few people can now afford to pay for healthcare.
 The roads around Yei are not safe to travel, so medical supplies must be transported under armed convoy.
 When this becomes too dangerous, they have to be flown in.
 This reduced income and increased cost means Martha Clinic is urgently in need of MAI’s support to maintain the lifeline it provides to local people.

-Funds are currently being sought for a special cataract surgery camp to deliver life-changing operations for 100 patients.
+A special cataract surgery camp was held recently to deliver life-changing operations for 100 patients.
 Read more here.

 Romogi Primary Health Care Centre – Diocese of Kejo Keji